A woman hugging her child

 Help!
 How can I prevent my anxiety hurting my child?

-If anxiety has had a negative impact on your own life, it’s natural not to want your child to struggle too.
+If anxiety has had a negative impact on your life, it’s natural that you don't want your child to struggle too.

-Everyone feels anxious at some point in their lives – the key is not to prevent anxiety altogether, but rather to manage it effectively.
+Everyone feels anxious at some point in their lives – the key isn't to prevent anxiety altogether, but to manage it effectively.

-Young children are sponges who can internalise behaviours and attitudes.
-Managing your own anxiety can be so hard, if you're able to though you can help to show your children how to manage theirs.
+Young children are sponges and can internalise behaviours and attitudes.
+Managing anxiety can be hard, but if you're able to manage it, you'll be showing your children that they can manage theirs too.

-First, recognise the key components to your anxiety – worrying excessively, pessimistic thoughts, perfectionistic tendencies, exaggerating problems, being overly concerned with other people’s opinions.
+First, recognise the key components to your anxiety – for some people this means worrying excessively, negative thoughts, perfectionistic tendencies, exaggerating problems, and being overly concerned with other people’s opinions.

 Learn how to self soothe – challenge your pessimistic thinking.
 Ask yourself if there is any real basis to your fears.
 And if ‘the worst’ happens, what could you do about it?
 Would it really be so bad?

-Be aware when your ‘inner-voice’ has become self-sabotaging.
+Be aware when your ‘inner-voice’ becomes self-sabotaging.
 Talk to yourself as kindly and reassuringly as you would to your child.
 Become your own ally, adviser and supporter.

-Build your own confidence and resilience.
+Build your confidence and resilience.
 Model the behaviours and attitudes you want your children to have.

-Be open about your anxiety – you don’t want your children to think it’s something to be ashamed of, but rather, it’s just another aspect of who you are.
-Anxiety is no big deal, as long as we learn how to cope with it and get on with our lives.
+Be open about your anxiety.
+This shows your children that it isn't something to be ashamed of – it’s just another a part of who you are, and we can learn how to cope with it and not let it interfere with our lives.

 Prioritise self-care.
-Yes, it’s stating the obvious, but cutting back on alcohol, caffeine and getting enough sleep is important for wellbeing.
-Think about what else makes you feel good - connecting with friends, spending time on a hobby, walking on the beach – and think about what gets in the way of you doing those things.
+Cutting back on caffeine, alcohol, and getting enough sleep is important for wellbeing.
+Think about what makes you feel good – connecting with friends, spending time on a hobby, walking on the beach – and think about what gets in the way of you doing those things.

-Children are very sensitive to your feelings and reactions, so it’s important not to give your child the message that their anxiety is worrying to you.
-They may decide that this means there’s something seriously wrong with them.
+Children are very sensitive to your feelings and reactions, so it’s important not to give your child the message that their anxiety is worrying you, as they may think this means there’s something wrong with them.

 Take a curious, rather than emotional approach when asking your child about what frightens them and why.

 Don’t ask your child repeatedly how they’re feeling, or send them texts asking them where they are, or use a GPS locator to pinpoint their whereabouts.
-You and they need to be okay with sometimes NOT KNOWING.
+You and your child both need to be okay with sometimes not knowing.

 Don’t protect your child from challenges.
 This will only undermine their self-confidence in pursuing goals.
 It may also lead to them relying on others to keep them safe.